zdtsw-forking/odh-manifests/tests/README.md

 If you'd like to run a single test instead of all tests, you can set the TESTS_REGEX variable `TESTS_REGEX=<name of the test to run>`.
-That will only run the test that you specify instead of all of the tests.  example: `make run TESTS_REGEX=grafana`
+That will only run the test that you specify instead of all of the tests.  example: `make run TESTS_REGEX=odh-dashboard`

 If you have a local instance already running the operator and you'd like to skip that part of the install process, you can set `SKIP_OPERATOR_INSTALL=true` and that will bypass installation